-Improvement for new HVAC and plumbing technicians can come in many forms.
-Often, HVAC and plumbing owners such as yourself will turn to vocational training programs like those from NexTech Academy or apprenticeships, but few methods offer the immediate impact of feedback.
+Improvement for new electrical, HVAC and plumbing technicians can come in many forms.
+Often, electrical, HVAC and plumbing owners such as yourself will turn to vocational training programs like those from NexTech Academy or apprenticeships, but few methods offer the immediate impact of feedback.

-New HVAC and plumbing technicians crave quick input from their superiors and colleagues about what they are doing and how they can do it better.
+New electrical, HVAC and plumbing technicians crave quick input from their superiors and colleagues about what they are doing and how they can do it better.
 When they enter the field, they also enter uncertainty.
 Any reassurances you can provide via feedback about the things they are doing right or areas they could handle things differently are highly valued.

 How exactly does feedback augment HVAC technician training, electrical training, and plumber training?
 Where should feedback come from?
 How often should a business deliver feedback?
 These are all questions owners such as yourself struggle with.

-Here’s our best input on how to handle your feedback within your company
+Here’s our best input on how to handle your feedback within your company.

 Feedback improves your business

-No employee is more profitable for your HVAC or HVAC business than the long time veteran.
+No employee is more profitable for your HVAC or HVAC business than a long time veteran.
 Typically, that technician has seen, heard, and fixed just about everything.
 They know instinctively what to do, what to watch out for, and when to rally help.
 On the downside, a senior technician your most expensive to hire or retain.
 In a perfect business world, you’d have a roster of young, lower-paid technicians with the knowledge of a long time technician.
 While we can’t promise you that, we can suggest a proven way to get more from your entry-level technicians.
 One answer is classes from NexTech Academy with new lower prices, but your most immediate and affordable answer is using feedback.

 Feedback comes in a variety of ways, external comments from customers and internal conversations from yourself or fellow technicians.
 Both are valuable, and both benefit your bottom line.